miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ### Choosing Your Text Editor Philosophy

-If you're in the text wars deciding which side you fall on, if riding a magical beast that adapts to your thoughts appeals to you, you might be an eMacs wizard.
-If that sounds exhausting and you'd rather just a really responsive vehicle, you're probably in the vim camp.
+If you're in the text wars deciding which side you fall on, if riding a magical beast that adapts to your thoughts while you fly it appeals to you, you might be an eMacs wizard.
+If that sounds exhausting and you'd rather just a really responsive vehicle that hugs the road and performs better *as you adapt to it,* you're probably in the vim camp.

 ### Making Chain-of-Thought Reasoning Visible in Markdown